Out of the Woods (Tracey Thorn album)

 Out of the Woods is the second solo album by Tracey Thorn.
 It was released on 5 March 2007 on Virgin Records.
 The album charted on the Billboard 200, peaking at number 172 on 7 April 2007.

 The majority of the album's production was by Ewan Pearson who also produced the first single, "It's All True".
 Other collaborators included Cagedbaby, Charles Webster, Klas Lindblad, Martin Wheeler and Alex Santos.

 Background

-Out of the Woods marked Thorn's full-time return to the music scene after an absence of over six years.
+Out of the Woods marked Thorn's return to the music scene as a solo artist after nearly eight years.
 It was released on 20 March 2007 in the U.S. on Astralwerks.

 Thorn told Billboard magazine about the recording of the album: